-In Southern California on October 21st, the Clearinghouse Overflight Committee will conduct a workshop with the Cal OES Air Coordination Group, California National Guard and California Highway Patrol.
+In Southern California on October 21st, the Clearinghouse Overflight Committee conducted a workshop with the Cal OES Air Coordination Group, California National Guard and California Highway Patrol.

-On October 22nd, the Clearinghouse will host a workshop to discuss information collection needs and requirements of the scientific, engineering and emergency response communities, Essential Elements of Information, how to organize data so that it can be easily shared, accessed, and used, by organizations in need of post-earthquake information.
+On October 22nd, the Clearinghouse hosted a workshop to discuss information collection needs and requirements of the scientific, engineering and emergency response communities, Essential Elements of Information, how to organize data so that it can be easily shared, accessed, and used, by organizations in need of post-earthquake information.

 The California National Guard is providing logistical support coordinating a location for activities on both the 21st and 22nd.

 The functional exercise was held on May 14, 2014.
 On the basis of our two successful technology demonstrations in October, FEMA, OES and the California National Guard (CAANG) joined us in sharing information for the Cascadia exercise (CSZ) employing the UICDS technology.
 We employed UICDS middleware to connect a number of different applications, including Web EOC, NICS and SpotOnResponse, as well as ArcGIS online and Google Earth viewers.
 A simplified diagram that shows two-way information sharing between FEMA-OES-CAANG-Clearinghouse can be downloaded here: Interoperability-Design.

 To learn more about this Emergency Response Spatial Tools Technical Interchange here: http://www.californiaeqclearinghouse.org/ai1ec_event/emergency-response-spatial-tools-technical-interchange/?instance_id=38.